dgroomes/stackoverflow-look-back/README.md

       changed considerably.
 Something to do with carrying a pair of "the original text section" and a "normalized (lowercased) text section" and somehow preserving case in the original phrase.
 Maybe regex are the right choice but then I have to escape the regexes if the matched term has regex special characters (which maybe they never do?).
+* [ ] Facet search.
+Those are the clickable search categories you see in many search UIs.
+* [ ] Show the question title.
+* [ ] Give a visual indication that an entry is an answer to a question.
+Question entries, by contrast, will show unadorned.

 ## Finished Wish List items